Currently reading: The best supercars: driven and ranked

 Best for: handling

-A lot is resting on the success of the McLaren Artura, which is arguably the brand's first clean-sheet design for more than a decade.
+A lot is resting on the success of the McLaren Artura, which is arguably the brand's first clean-sheet design in more than a decade.

-Immediately from launch, it was clear it meant business.
-It shares almost nothing with its myriad predecessors, all of which were related in one way or another.
+Immediately from its launch, it was clear the Artura meant business.
+It shares almost nothing with its myriad of predecessors, all of which were related in one way or another.

-It utilises a completely new carbon fibre structure and electrical architecture, plus a new twin-turbocharged 3.5-litre V6 engine, which is mated to a 95bhp electric motor.
+It uses a completely new carbonfibre structure and electrical architecture, plus a new twin-turbocharged 3.5-litre V6 engine, which is mated to a 95bhp electric motor.

-The Artura's set-up has been designed to be as light as possible, with motor and battery coming in at just 130kg, meaning the car dips under 1500kg all in.
-It also claims 19 miles of pure-EV running.
+The Artura's set-up has been designed to be as light as possible, with motor and battery weighing just 130kg.
+As a result, the car dips under 1500kg all in.
+It is also capable of a claimed 19 miles of pure-EV running.

 Meanwhile, its chassis delivers plenty in the way of driver engagement and dynamic excellence.

-The brand has persisted with its hydraulic steering set-up, which means few rivals are able to offer such crisp communication to your fingertips, while it corners flat and fast with superb body control.
+The brand has persisted with its hydraulic steering set-up, which means few rivals are able to deliver such crisp communication to your fingertips.
+The car corners flat and fast with superb body control too.

 Finance this car with Drivenfi